 After founding Health In Harmony in 2005, Kinari returned to West Kalimantan in 2007.

 Kinari searched to find a place with 1) a significant human health need, 2) viable forest under threat, and 3) an engaged local government.
 After traveling extensively around the region, she chose Sukadana.
 The city not only met these criteria, it was adjacent to Gunung Palung National Park (GPNP), an important habitat for orangutans.

-In 2005, Kinari founded Health In Harmony, and in 2007 she and Cam returned to West Kalimantan.
-After traveling around the region to find a place with 1) a significant human health need, 2) viable forest still able to be protected, and 3) an engaged local government, they settled in Sukadana, where Kinari, Dr. Hotlin Ompusunggu, and Toni Gorog established Health In Harmony’s pilot program, Alam Sehat Lestari (ASRI), with ongoing conservation guidance and leadership from Dr. Cam Webb.
-After more than 400 hours of radical listening to the communities around GPNP in Borneo, ASRI established community-guided medical and conservation programs that work in harmony to create a healthier planet for people, animals, and the environment.
+Kinari, Dr. Hotlin Ompusunggu, and Toni Gorog established Health In Harmony’s pilot program, Alam Sehat Lestari (ASRI), with conservation guidance and leadership from rainforest expert Dr. Cam Webb.
+Together they facilitated more than 400 hours of radical listening with the communities around GPNP.
+Guided by community needs, ASRI established medical and conservation programs that work in harmony with each other.

 Today, Health In Harmony continues to support the program work, data collection, and research of its partner, ASRI.